NachoToast/NachoBot/src/commands/minecraft/whitelist/whitelist.md

 -   ✅ accept
     -   ✅ broadcast accepted
-        -   ❌ with comments
+        -   ✅ with comments
-    -   ❌ catch failures on rcon and update db accordingly
+    -   ✅ catch failures on rcon and update db accordingly
 -   ✅ reject
     -   ✅ broadcast rejected
-        -   ❌ with comments
+        -   ✅ with comments
--   ❌ freeze
+-   ✅ freeze
--   ❌ ban
+-   ✅ ban
 -   ✅ list
 -   ✅ clear
 -   ✅ info (like status but with vetting info)
 -   ✅ suspend (on/query/off)
 -   ❌ migration handler
+-   ✅ not in server checks

 ###### Basic